Keval9shah/python/README.md

-# Prgmng
+# Python
-my first one
+best i can do with python